-9.1.
-That a person's choice in some cases to not use menstrual products at all is a decision that is entirely theirs to make and one that should be respected as such.

-- 9.2.
-That people that experience menstruation are generally economically vulnerable due to patriarchal hiring practices, amongst other sexist work-based issues associated with the systemic oppression in moneymaking industries. - 9.3.
-That the sparsity of menstrual hygiene products on campus presents an unnecessary fissure between reproductive health and menstrual health given that both of which are related to one's reproductive organs. - 9.4.
-That the maintaining of a cost on menstrual hygiene products can label them as "Luxury", a clear marker of the discrimination faced against products deemed "feminine" in nature. - 9.5.
+- 11.1.
+That a person's choice in some cases to not use menstrual products at all is a decision that is entirely theirs to make and one that should be respected as such. - 11.2.
+That people that experience menstruation are generally economically vulnerable due to patriarchal hiring practices, amongst other sexist work-based issues associated with the systemic oppression in moneymaking industries. - 11.3.
+That the sparsity of menstrual hygiene products on campus presents an unnecessary fissure between reproductive health and menstrual health given that both of which are related to one's reproductive organs. - 11.4.
+That the maintaining of a cost on menstrual hygiene products can label them as "Luxury", a clear marker of the discrimination faced against products deemed "feminine" in nature. - 11.5.
 That product gendering usually prescribes to pricing discrimination in favour of men and perpetuates/creates some of the gender based segmentation and assumptions we have present today.
-It further contributes to societal pressures associated with Gender, that constantly negatively impacts and pressures people to fit a Gender mold that is deemed "normal". - 9.6.
-That free menstrual hygiene product policies should be adopted at all higher levels of governance, including, but not limited to, at McGill, Municipal, and Provincial Government.
+It further contributes to societal pressures associated with Gender, that constantly negatively impacts and pressures people to fit a Gender mold that is deemed "normal".